 This page provides an update on BATS’ ongoing work to build and maintain an equitable, diverse and inclusive community and to become an anti-racist theater.
 We will provide updates here to keep our community informed about progress to date, priorities, and forthcoming plans.

-Catalyzed by the murder of George Floyd, the moment of national reckoning with the ongoing and devastating impacts of systemic racism, and the light this has shone on institutional racism within the theater sector, BATS Improv has committed itself to internal examination and reinvention to succor the eradication of racism and white supremacy that is endemic within theater in America and its manifestation at BATS.
-Our work has been informed by ‘The Living Document of BIPOC Experiences in the Bay Area Theater Community,’ published on the 9th of June, and more specifically by the ‘BIPOC Equity Action Plan’ published in summer 2020.
+Catalyzed by the murder of George Floyd, and the national reckoning with the ongoing and devastating impacts of systemic racism, and the light this shone on institutional racism within the theater sector, BATS Improv commits itself to internal examination and reinvention to succor the eradication of racism and white supremacy that is endemic within theater in America and its manifestation at BATS.
+Our work has been informed by ‘The Living Document of BIPOC Experiences in the Bay Area Theater Community,’ and more specifically by the ‘BIPOC Equity Action Plan’ published in summer 2020.

 We recognize and apologize unreservedly for allowing existing systems and biases within BATS that have contributed to upholding white supremacy within the organization to have gone unexamined and unchanged throughout our history.
 We apologize to our community members who raised such concerns and whose voices were ignored.
 We are sorry for the harm that our behaviors and practices have caused to our BIPOC community members.